-Chicaoji is made with certified organic raw apple cider vinegar (ACV) with the “Mother of Vinegar.”
-I chose raw ACV for its taste and for the health benefits, known since the times of the ancient Greeks.
+Chicaoji is made with certified organic apple cider vinegar (ACV).
+I chose ACV for its taste and for the health benefits, known since the times of the ancient Greeks.
 You may already be familiar with ACV used as a daily tonic.

-I obtain Chicaoji’s delicious unfiltered and unpasteurized apple cider vinegar from Spectrum Organics.
+I obtain Chicaoji’s delicious apple cider vinegar from Spectrum Organics or Azure Standard, a natural and organic food distributor.

 A little story about apple cider vinegar: